87zero/hanamaru.io/README.md

 ## Github Pages

 Note if you want to deploy to the non-domain Github pages you need to change the based url in _config.yml to /hanamaru.io

+# TODO

+* Move hanamauru.io on Github Pages.
+Test on hanamarukk.com first.
+* Maybe get an official Line ID and use that as a telephone/chat contact.
+* Refactor the company information out into a separate page not blog entry.
+* Add Some blog posts.
+* Change the business details.